Maryland Medicaid Demonstration Project

 To learn more about outcomes from the Demonstration, please visit the Evaluation page.
 Maryland created a technical guidance document for their MCOs to successfully implement the National DPP lifestyle change program according to Demonstration guidelines; please find that here.
 Please note that this document includes guidance for the Medicaid Demonstration Project and certain chapters are no longer current.

-To learn more about Maryland’s HealthChoice Diabetes Prevention Program please visit Maryland’s HealthChoice Diabetes Prevention Program webpage.
+To learn more about Maryland’s HealthChoice Diabetes Prevention Program, please visit Maryland’s HealthChoice Diabetes Prevention Program webpage, which includes many helpful resources such as the HealthChoice Diabetes Prevention Program Manual and a document answering frequently asked questions about program implementation.